Home Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 The path from the A416 to Lye Green

 I went a few yards left, then took a path on the other side of the road, at first alongside a fairly new residential area, then across a large pasture to another minor road.
-Across this, I continued alongside field boundaries to another farm drive and a road in Botley.
+Again I went a few yards left before taking a path on the other side of the road, where I continued alongside field boundaries to another farm drive and a road in Botley.

 The path heading towards Botley